|

 be immunized against infantile diseases.
 This does not,

 however, imply lack of faith and reliance in Allah.
+Naming the

-It is the
+child It is the

 infant’s vested right to be honoured with a good name.
 When